Want to learn more about electric vehicles? Kauaʻi EV hosting event on Saturday in Kōloa

 According to Plug-In America, a non-profit organization that advocates for electric vehicles, there are currently 27 vehicle charging stations on Kauaʻi, with 15 in Līhuʻe.

-“We definitely need more chargers, and we need them working, because oftentimes there will be a charger, but for some reason, it is not working,” Jordan said.
+“We definitely need more chargers, and we need them working, because oftentimes there will be a charger, but for some reason, it is not working,” Jordans said.
 “Or in some of the places where they have chargers, they never turn them on.”

-Jordan, who first purchased an electric car when she moved from Maine in 2017, says she has no problem reliably getting around the island in an electric vehicle.
+Jordans, who first purchased an electric car when she moved from Maine in 2017, says she has no problem reliably getting around the island in an electric vehicle.
 She also is able to do most of her charging at home because there’s an outlet that her landlord has installed right next to where she parks.

 “The most important thing is that they’re not spewing greenhouse gasses,” she said.

 Due to car insurance policies, attendees won’t be able to drive the EVs as part of the event.
-However, Jordan says owners will often make test-driving arrangements with people on their own.
+However, Jordans says owners will often make test-driving arrangements with people on their own.
 She emphasized that people should drive an electric car at least once before making a decision.

 “There are no gears, right?
 There’s no engine,” she said.
 “So it just drives – it’s like water.
 It’s just easy.
 It’s just so comfortable to drive.”